PhaserEditor2D/PhaserEditor2D-v3-docs/scene-editor/tile-sprite-object.rst

 Tile Sprite objects
 -------------------

 The `Tile Sprite <tile-sprite-object.html>`_ is a built-in Phaser_ object type: `Phaser.GameObjects.TileSprite <https://photonstorm.github.io/phaser3-docs/Phaser.GameObjects.TileSprite.html>`_.
-This type allows to create objects with repeating textures, like background elements.
+This type allows creating objects with repeating textures, like background elements.

 A `Tile Sprite`_ is created in code using the `tileSprite factory <https://photonstorm.github.io/phaser3-docs/Phaser.GameObjects.GameObjectFactory.html#tileSprite__anchor>`_.
 This is how the |SceneCompiler|_ generates the code of a `Tile Sprite`_: